Lois has over ten years' experience in the home/herbal remedy field. She seeks to inform her readers and help them save money.

 Since cayenne contains many properties that will improve your circulation by carrying blood to all the parts of your body, wouldn’t you consider using it?
 All you would need to do is start out with a small amount, like an eighth of a teaspoon mixed in a glass of warm water; you will barely taste it.

 Chamomile to Feverfew

 Chamomile contains mild sedative properties.
 This is an effective plant when you use it to treat insomnia and anxiety.
 Drinking a cup of chamomile tea before you go to bed will help you to easily fall asleep.
-It also works wonders on the digestive system and helps with gas, bloating and flatulence.
+It also works wonders on the digestive system and helps with gas, bloating, and flatulence.
 Enjoy a cup of tea after each of your meals.
-To make tea add to teaspoons of dried chamomile leaves to a cup.
+To make tea add two teaspoons of dried chamomile leaves to a cup.
 Pour boiling water into the cup.
 Allow it to steep for ten minutes before drinking.

 Cinnamon is another common herb and treats a wide range of ailments including nausea, arthritic pain, and high blood pressure.
 Adding 1/4 of a teaspoon to tea or a cup of hot water makes an effective anti-gas and anti-bloating beverage.
 Cinnamon is an excellent spice to use to enhance the appetite.
 This spice contains warming properties and helps relieve pain, controls diarrhea, lowers blood pressure, and controls blood sugar.